 Safety in Namibia

 Namibia is an incredibly safe country although the increase in tourism over the years has also brought an increase in car theft.
 Rental car smash and grabs can be common in cities when tourists leave valuables in plain sight.
-Many young entrepreneurs wait in busy parking lots with an offer to watch your car for a small tip which is worth paying for added security.
+Many young entrepreneurs wait in busy parking lots with an offer to watch your car for a small tip.
+It is worth paying for added security.

 We were also advised not to walk around the cities at night – even for just a few blocks.
 Many of the people in Namibia are very poor and opportunistic crime happens occasionally.
 In general, just keep your wits about you and make sure you trust your instincts.